rmiller3/AIM_Assessment/docs/Design.md

 -  floor:  The floor to add to.

 ##### Example Implementation:
-In the design proposal below, the elevator object itself stores a queue of destinations (which the ElevatorControlSystem could query).
-The thought was that this would be an API on the elevator itself.
+In the example design (code in PR), the elevator object itself stores a set of destinations.

 #### 3. List<Integer> RequestDestinations(int elevator)
 ##### Requirement Scenario:
-An elevator car requests all floors that it’s current passengers are servicing (e.g. to light up the buttons that show which floors the car is going to)
+An elevator car requests all floors that it’s current passengers are requesting (e.g. to light up the buttons that show which floors the car is going to)

 ##### Parameters:
 -  elevator:  The index of the elevator to get the list from (an alternative could be to take an elevator object).